takram-design-engineering/three-geospatial/packages/atmosphere/WEBGPU.md

 matrixMoonFixedToECEF = uniform(new Matrix4())
 ```

 The rotation matrix for converting moon fixed coordinates to ECEF coordinates.
-This matrix is used to orient the moon’s surface as seen from the earth in `MoonNode`.
+This matrix is used to orient the moon's surface as seen from the earth in `MoonNode`.

 ### Static options